 After much hard work in the field we invite you to view the results of our Tree Survey.
 CLICK HERE

 There are 488 Trees in the survey so far.

 There are 154 Box Elder, 72 Sycamore, 66 Loblolly Pine, 62 Tulip Poplar, 27 River Birch, 23 Ash, 21 Oak, 12 Willow, 10 Elm, 9 Sweetgum, 9 Cherry, 6 Maple, 5 Hickory, 3 American Hornbeam, 1 Dogwood, 1 Mulberry, 1 Southern Magnolia.

 We also have some more unusual trees: Cedar, Mulberry, Osage Orange, Pecan, Tree of Heaven and Tupelo.

 The largest tree is an Ash tree measuring 83" in diameter with 4 trunks.
 The largest single trunk tree is also an Ash, with a 55" diameter.
 READ MORE...

 Community Garden Workday: Fruit Trees!

-On 2/9, volunteers helped with final prep in the orchard for our new fruit trees that will be arriving on the 2/23.
+On 2/9/13, volunteers helped with final prep in the orchard for our new fruit trees that arrived on 2/23.
 An auger was rented to dig the holes for the apple, pear and paw paw trees.
 We then amended the soil with compost we produced on site.